expo/expo/docs/pages/versions/v40.0.0/sdk/facebook-ads.md

   .catch(error => {});
 ```

-The method returns a promise that will be rejected when an error occurs during a call (e.g. no fill from ad server or network error) and resolved when the user either dimisses or interacts with the displayed ad.
+The method returns a promise that will be rejected when an error occurs during a call (e.g. no fill from ad server or network error) and resolved when the user either dismisses or interacts with the displayed ad.

 ### Native Ads